SMerrony/daikin2mqtt/USER_GUIDE.md

     "timestamp":        "<HH:MM:SS>"
 }
 ```
-Not all units return external temperatures (some only when powered on), Daikin2MQTT will return a dummy
+Not all units return external temperatures (some only when powered on), *daikin2mqtt* will return a dummy
 value of -99.0 when no temperature is reported.

-Likewise, not all units report humidity, Daikin2MQTT will return a value of 0 if none is reported.
+Likewise, not all units report humidity, *daikin2mqtt* will return a value of 0 if none is reported.

-The timestamp records when the data was collected from the unit.
+The timestamp records when the data were collected from the unit.